mui/material-ui/docs/data/material/customization/breakpoints/breakpoints.md

 <p class="description">API that enables the use of breakpoints in a wide variety of contexts.</p>

-For the optimal user experience, material design interfaces need to be able to adapt their layout at various breakpoints.
+For optimal user experience, Material Design interfaces need to be able to adapt their layout at various breakpoints.
 MUI uses a **simplified** implementation of the original [specification](https://material.io/design/layout/responsive-layout-grid.html#breakpoints).

 The breakpoints are used internally in various components to make them responsive,